LauritsSkov/Introgression-detection/README.md

-    -weights            file with callability (defaults to all positions being called) -mutrates           file with mutation rates (default is mutation rate is uniform) -param              markov parameters file (default is human/neanderthal like parameters) -out                outputfile prefix (default is a file named trained.json) -window_size        size of bins (default is 1000 bp) -haploid            Change from using diploid data to haploid data (default is diploid)
+    -weights            file with callability (defaults to all positions being called) -mutrates           file with mutation rates (default is mutation rate is uniform) -param              markov parameters file (default is human/neanderthal like parameters) -out                outputfile (default is a file named trained.json) -window_size        size of bins (default is 1000 bp) -haploid            Change from using diploid data to haploid data (default is diploid)